jgerstmayr/EXUDYN/README.txt

 See more than 120 examples and test models in EXUDYN/main/pythonDev/Examples and EXUDYN/main/pythonDev/TestModels

-theDoc.pdf contains >450 pages of overview, tutorials, notation, reference manual, detailed changes log and bugs.
+Note tat theDoc.pdf contains >450 pages of overview, tutorials, notation, reference manual, detailed changes log and bugs.

-visit also our youtube videos!
+visit also our youtube videos (+tutorials): https://www.youtube.com/channel/UCsQD2bIPBXB_4J23WtqKkVw/playlists